ballerina-attic/docs-ballerina-vscode-extension/en/docs/visual-programming/data-mapper.md

 You can define local variables within the transformation function and re-use them in multiple places to avoid duplications.

+!!!
+Info
->**Info:** If there are no existing local variables, you can open up the local variable pane by clicking the **Add Local Variable** button.
+    If there are no existing local variables, you can open up the local variable pane by clicking the **Add Local Variable** button.
 Otherwise, the defined local variables are listed down under **local variables** in the RHS of the UI.
 You will be able to access the local variable pane by clicking the **Edit** button there.

 ![Local Variable](../img/visual-programming/datamapper/add-local-variable.gif){.cInlineImage-full}